 Cloves have a warm, sweet, and easily identifiable flavor that you can use in both sweet and savory preparations.
-You may know it from the role it plays in chai masala, garam masala, and in Chinese five spice powder.
-It is commonly used, but that doesn’t mean that is is easy to use.
-Use the tips below to get the most from ground or whole cloves.
+You may know it from the role it plays in chai masala, garam masala, and in Chinese five-spice powder.
+It is commonly used, but that doesn’t mean that it is easy to use.
+Use the tips below to get the most from whole or ground cloves.

 Do use cloves sparingly.

 Cloves offer a unique camphor-like, slightly bitter, and highly aromatic flavor profile.
 It has similar flavor notes to allspice but is much stronger.
 The spice is known for its intensity, so you will need to be careful with how much of you use.

 Even in relatively small amounts, it can easily overpower the other ingredients in a dish.
 It can even completely mask other pungent spices and make dishes bitter.
 A very small amount can serve as a pleasant complement to other spices and can work well with sweet and savory flavors.

 There are several spices to consider for pairing in your recipes.
 One popular spice that pairs well is cinnamon, as both spices have a warm, sweet flavor that works well in many dishes.
 Nutmeg is another complementary spice for cloves, as it has a similar warm and slightly sweet flavor profile.
 Ginger is also a great option, as it adds a slightly spicy and tangy flavor to dishes that can balance out the sweetness of cloves.

 Other complementary spices for cloves include allspice, cardamom, and star anise.
 Or, you can simply use seasoning blends that contain cloves – like pumpkin pie spice.